-The idea of global currency has been around for decades, even since the Bretton Woods conference took place, proposed by John Maynard Keynes.
-After Keynes, there were dozens of other ideas that came up later.
-All ideas of global currencies stopped because they did not get the approval from the United States, as the country that owns the most dominant international currencies.
-The problem is that the whole idea of a global currency can only be carried out if approved and supported by the “main players”, namely the owner of international currencies (the United States and the Euro Area) and the countries with the biggest trade surplus (China and Japan).
-The idea of a global currency can only be carried out if all the major player countries or “the summit” will and sit at one table and share a very basic of interests.
-And we all know that that it is impossible; at least in the near future.
+The problem is that all notions of global or international currency can only work if it gets the approval and support of the main player countries, namely the owners of international currencies (the US and the Euro) and the countries with the largest trade surpluses (China and Japan).
+The idea of a global currency can only work if all the major player countries or the “top of the pyramid” sit at one table and share very basic interests.
+While we all know that, it is impossible; at least in the foreseeable future.

-Whereas the organic monetary system works in a different way.
-Organic monetary systems can start on a small or large scale; and can function normally regardless of the number of members.
-Thus the organic model can initiate anywhere and in any number of member countries without the approval nor agreement of the “tip of the pyramid countries”.
+The organic system works differently.
+The organic system can start on a small or large scale and can function normally regardless of the number of members.
+Thus, the organic model can start anywhere and regardless of the number of members without requiring the approval or agreement of the “top of the pyramid countries”.
 Of course, the agreement or support of the top of the pyramid is very essential and helpful.
 But, it is not mandatory if they do not agree.
 The show can just go on.

-With such flexible characteristics, which do not require economic integration and do not require the cooperation of all countries, but only countries that support it, the organic monetary system can escape from “global monetary cartels”.
-Organic monetary can initiate anywhere and can be spearheaded by any country or region throughout the world.
-Even with a small membership, for example ASEAN countries, East Asia, South Asia, Middle East, West Africa, East Africa, Central Africa, Latin America and so on, the organic monetary system can function normally.
-Furthermore, the organic union can open to all countries in the world.
+With the two characteristics above, namely that, it does not require economic integration and does not require the cooperation of all countries, but only countries that support it, the organic system is free from the “global monetary cartel”.
+The organic system can start anywhere and can be pioneered by any country or region around the world.
+Even with a small number of members, for example, ASEAN countries, East Asia, South Asia, Middle East, West Africa, East Africa, Central Africa, Latin America, and so on, the organic system can function normally.
+Furthermore, the system can be open to all countries in the world.
 All countries may join later.
-Without the requirements of economic integration, without eliminating the national currency, the organic union will grow naturally.
+Without the requirements of economic integration, without losing the national currency, the organic union will grow naturally.
 It will roll like a snowball.
 In the end, all countries will join.

 1. Global currency initiative

-- Research and development of models, theories, and technologies in monetary, economic, information technology, and other fields as needed
+- Research and development of models, theories, and technologies in economics, monetary, information, international relations, and other fields as needed;

 2. United Nations of International Monetary (UNIM)

-After taking over, the government can establish an international body, for example, the United Nations of International Monetary (UNIM) which is official body and is under the auspices of the United Nations (UN).
+After getting involved, the supporting governments form an official inter-governmental organization, for example, the United Nations of International Monetary (UNIM).
+Ideally, UNIM is under the auspices of the United Nations and coordinates with the IMF.

-The nature of UNIM membership is voluntary and open.
-The voting rights of each country are based on the size of international transactions.
-The main task of UNIM is to establish the global central bank and prepare all necessary regulations.
+UNIM membership is voluntary and open.
+All countries may join.
+The voting rights of each country are based on the size of international transactions with fellow member countries.
+UNIM’s main task is to establish a world central bank and prepare all the necessary regulations.

-Actually, the IMF is more than qualified to become such international body.
-It’s just that, given the IMF has its own decision-making system that is different from organic model, is likely to be difficult to accommodate.
-In addition, not all IMF member countries will be members of UNIM in the initial stages.
+In fact, the IMF is more than sufficient to become an international organization that houses the organic system.
+However, considering that the IMF already has its own decision-making system, it may be difficult to accommodate.
+In addition, not all IMF member countries will join the UNIM in the early stages.

-The global central bank is a central bank that issues organic currencies and runs the entire system.
+The World Central Bank (WCB) is the central bank that issues organic currency and runs the entire system.
 The WCB is responsible to UNIM.
 The WCB has representative offices in each member country called the World Central Bank National (WCBN).
 The WCBN coordinates with the national central banks (NCB) of each country.
-WCBNs and NCBs around the world run the operation of the organic system in a decentralized way.
+WCBNs and NCBs around the world run the operation of the organic system in a decentralized manner.